DevOpsPlayground/Hands-on-with-AWS-Fargate/README.md

  ```
  In ECS, the Service is the controller that spawn an entity called Task.
  Task is the activity that download the image, create or destroy a container.
  Service is the entity that keep the service up and running to a desired count or scale it.
  For external access, we can attach the Service entity to a Service Load Balancer, so  that the load will be evenly distributed amongst our services.

 5. We can always retrieve up-to-date information about our service by using the `describe-services` command in the CLI
    - `aws ecs describe-services --cluster ${cluster_name} --service farghost-1 `

-## Retrieve Public ID
+## Retrieve Public IP
 At this point, the only thing we need is the IP address of the AWS Fargate instance.
 The AWS CLI doesn't provide this information directly through the `describe-services` or `describe-tasks` command.
 To find it, we need to do some digging through the AWS Networking System.